raspberrypilearning/build-your-own-weather-station/en/step_10.md

 ```
 ---/hint---
 ---hint---
-Your completed code should look  like this:
+Your completed loop code  for making measurements should look like this:

 ```python
 while True: